2025 Tax Deduction Changes for Those Age 65 and Older

 - $33,200 for married couples filing jointly in which both spouses are 65 and older

-The 2025 Trump tax law changes the 2025 standard deduction to $15,750 for single taxpayers, $31,500 for joint filers and $23,625 for head of household.
+The 2025 Trump tax law changes the standard deduction for 2025 to $15,750 for single taxpayers, $31,500 for joint filers, and $23,625 for heads of household.

-The new $6,000 bonus deduction will be available to individuals age 65 and older, with eligibility set at $75,000 in income for single filers and $150,000 for couples, and phasing above those levels.
+The new $6,000 "senior" bonus deduction will be available to individuals age 65 and older, with eligibility set at $75,000 in income for single filers and $150,000 for couples, and phasing above those levels.

 But the provision is temporary.
 It will only be available from 2025 through 2028, and will supplement, but not replace, the existing extra standard deduction already available to older adults.